Lou Santiago: Career

 Lou joined the U.S. Navy in 1981 as a Seabee mechanic supporting Navy Seal Team Eight.
-As a Seabee, Lou was responsible for maintaining heavy equipment that was vital to the safety and support of Team Eight.
+Lou was responsible for maintaining heavy equipment that was vital to the safety and support of Team Eight.
 His fabrication abilities were an asset, as parts were sparse and conditions intense.
 After a decorated career, Lou took an early retirement in 1997 to care for his wife.

 After retiring from the military, Lou earned an Associate's Degree in Human Behavior from Central Piedmont Community College in Charlotte, NC.
 He began working as a Behavior Management Technician at a school for children with behavior challenges.
 A fabricator at heart, he turned his sights on building muscle cars, starting with transmissions, brackets, roll cages and chassis and performance parts.

 In 2005, Lou was given the opportunity to showcase his talents on Spike TV's MuscleCar.
 Lou was the Host of MuscleCar for 44 episodes chronicling a multitude of car builds and entertaining viewers with his charismatic personality.